 NOTE 5: Encryption and integrity protection of the traffic between the L-GW and the operator network is based on the IPsec tunnel between the L-GW and the SeGW.

-NOTE 6: Encryption and integrity protection of the traffic between the H(e)NBs and the L-GW in the residential or enterprise network is FFS.
+NOTE 6: Encryption and integrity protection of the traffic between the H(e)NBs and the L-GW in the residential or enterprise network is based on IPsec.

 - On the S1-U/Iu user plane path and the S1-MME/Iu control plane path, the L-GW provides the following functions:

 - it serves as a proxy function for the S1-MME/Iu control plane signalling (i.e. there exists a 1:1 mapping between the S1-MME/Iu control plane instances on both sides of the L-GW);